Tower of Refuge: Origins

 The cost of the construction of the tower amounted to £254 12 shillings.
 There were 63 subscribers whose total donations amounted to £181 6 shillings, which left a balance of £73 6 shillings due to the builder and architect.
 This sum was therefore met by Sir William, despite him and his family having already contributed £8.

-Among the subscribers to the building of the tower were the Commissioners of the Isle of Man Harbours (£75), the Foxdale and Laxey mines (£2 each), the Mona Packet Company (£5), John Quane (£5), the Tobin family (£12).
+Among the subscribers to the building of the tower were the Commissioners of the Isle of Man Harbours (£75), the Foxdale and Laxey mines (£2 each), the Mona Packet Company (£5), John Quane (£5), and the Tobin family (£12).
 The average subscription was £1 and came from many of the well known Manx families.
 One particular donation was from Thomas Tobin who donated a St George's Ensign which had cost him £5.
-This was the first flag to be flown from the tower on Thursday August 15, 1833.
+This was the first flag to be flown from the tower on Thursday 15 August 1833.

 Design and construction

-Designed by renowned local architect John Welch, of the company Hansom & Welch, the first stone was laid by Sir William on April 23, 1832, in the presence of Archdeacon Benjamin Philpot, Members of the House of Keys and numerous other prominent residents of Douglas.
+Designed by renowned local architect John Welch, of the company Hansom & Welch, the first stone was laid by Sir William on 23 April 1832, in the presence of Archdeacon Benjamin Philpot, Members of the House of Keys and numerous other prominent residents of Douglas.

-The structure is castellated in the style of the 13th century, having hanging parapets and corbels similar to those at Peel Castle and Castle Rushen.
+The structure is castellated in the style of the 13th century, consisting of a main tower with turret, curtain wall and two corner turrets all with hanging parapets and corbels similar to those at Peel Castle and Castle Rushen.

 The tower originally housed a bell for the summoning of help and in addition the tower was stocked with provisions such as bread and fresh water for any shipwrecked persons.
 A further idea was to have a small boat accommodated within the structure, but this was not continued with.

 Despite the construction of the tower the waters of Douglas Bay remained perilous, particularly during periods of easterly storms.
 Ironically in the latter weeks of 1832 two vessels foundered in Douglas Bay (although not on the Conister Rock), and were lost with all hands.

 Other landmark buildings in the Isle of Man designed by Welch include King William's College and the Smelt Monument.

 Centenary celebrations

-A celebration of the construction of the Tower of Refuge was held on May 9, 1932.
+A celebration of the construction of the Tower of Refuge was held on 9 May 1932.
 The celebrations included a visit to the Isle of Man by Sir Godfrey Baring, the then Chairman of the Royal National Lifeboat Institution who was a guest of the Lieutenant Governor of the Isle of Man, Sir Claude Hill.
 The celebrations also featured the Douglas Lifeboat and Rocket Brigade and culminated with an evening at the Gaiety Theatre.